-Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.
+- Always keep the brake discs free of oil and grease, and clean them with brake cleaner when necessary.

-- Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change the front wheel bearing. - Clean and grease the shaft seal rings 1 and contact surface A of the spacers.
+- " If the wheel bearing is damaged or worn:

+- Change the front wheel bearing. 🔌

+- Clean and grease shaft seal rings 1 and contact surface (A) of the spacers.